 Students may bring their own snacks and lunches from home.
 If packing a lunch, please remember to pack utensils (if needed) and napkins.
-There are no microwaves or refrigerators available for student use, so please pack accordingly.
+There is a microwave but no refrigerator available for student use, so please pack accordingly.

 If a student forgets lunch, the student's parent will be notified.
 Parents can deliver a lunch to the school or Butter Beans offers a daily rate for the meal program.
 The cost of these meals will be billed to you directly from Butter Beans.